 The property owner must contact the local post office to determine if a mailbox will be allowed at the property.

-Santa Rosa County Ordinance Number 2006-03 establishes policies and procedures for the permitting of the construction of mailbox and driveway connections onto county roads and rights of ways.
-Please read this document, Ordinance Number 2006-03, before placing a mailbox, driveway, or any other structure on the county right of way.
+Santa Rosa County ordinance 2006-03 establishes policies and procedures for the permitting of the construction of mailbox and driveway connections onto county roads and rights of ways.
+Please read this document, ordinance 2006-03, before placing a mailbox, driveway, or any other structure on the county right of way.

 These diagrams show the general placement.
-Please read Ordinance Number 2006-03 for specific guidelines.
+Please read ordinance 2006-03 for specific guidelines.